bazooka-ci/bazooka/docs/home/build_configuration.md

 In the example above, during the build, two environment variables `X` and `Y` will be available and set to `42` and `true` respectively.

+It is also possible to use [secured environment variables](../home/secured_variables/).

 ### Environment variables permutations

 You can specify multiple values for a single environment variable by repeating the variable assignement.
-Bazooka will the automatically generate all the possible [permutations](../home/permutations).
+Bazooka will the automatically generate all the possible [permutations](../home/permutations/).

 ```yaml
 env: